On the Fragility of Contribution Score Computation in Federated Learning: Experimental Setup

 \section{Experimental Setup}

-This section details our experimental setup.
-We outline the common aspects across all experiments and describe the specific configurations for our two analyses.
+This section describes our experimental setup.
+First, we outline the common aspects across all experiments; then, we detail the specific configurations for our two distinct scenarios.
 A high-level summary of the two scenarios is provided in Table~\ref{tab:exp_summary}.